Know what your

 Supported agents

-Five commands.
+One CLI.
 Full picture.

 Everything runs locally.
 No accounts, no telemetry, no cloud.